tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ### A. Explanation
 1. In #1 above, we give the `onclick` event handler a *function expression* as its value.
 This function will be called once a click event has been triggered by the paragraph.
 1. In #2 above, we used the `this` keyword.
 In JavaScript the value of `this` varies depending how it it used.
 In a function that is triggered by an event, this is a reference to the object that called the method - in this case the paragraph.
 1. In #3 above, the `e` parameter is the default `Event` object that is sent along by the event handler.
-It has a number of properties and methods, and in this case `e.target` is the object that recieved the event (once again, the paragraph.
+It has a number of properties and methods, and in this case `e.target` is the object that recieved the event (once again, the paragraph).

-**If we pop a breakpoint into the debugger (Use the **Sources** tab, and select **event-1.html**, then click in gutter to set breakpoint), and then click the paragraph, we can inspect the properies of this `Event` object, and see that it's actually a `MouseEvent` object.**
+**If we pop a breakpoint into the debugger (Use the **Sources** tab, and select **event-1.html**, then click in the gutter to set breakpoint), and then click the paragraph, we can inspect the properies of this `Event` object, and see that it's actually a `MouseEvent` object.**

 ![Web Page](_images/events-1.jpg)